Chapter 13 bankruptcy can discharge non support obligations associated with a divorce that are non-dischargeable in Chapter 7.

 Make it a goal to have no debts to others that survive the divorce.
 Get rid of joint debts by paying them from assets.

-Paid off or not, cancel open accounts so there is no chance of additional charges post divorce.
+Paid off or not, cancel open accounts and authorized user status so there is no chance of additional charges post divorce.

 2. Assign debts to spouse contractually liable for debt

 You only have to worry about a bankruptcy if some of the debts for which your client is personally liable are assigned to the other spouse for payment.
 No agreement between the spouses can cut off a third party’s rights against a spouse.

 So, avoid creating obligations of one spouse to pay the other’s debts in the future by dividing debts consistent with the legal liabilities of the spouses to each creditor.
 Assign Mary’s contractual debts to Mary, John’s debts to John, and pay off joint debts.
 That way, any bankruptcy discharge of the duty to indemnify an ex spouse for debts discharged in bankruptcy makes no difference.

 3. Divide assets equally